JSDiamond/Dataviz101/js/session5/README.md

 [datum() vs data()](https://github.com/mbostock/d3/wiki/Selections#datum) Used after `append()`, as opposed to `selectAll()`, binding an array of data to a single element.

 ----------------
-Some of this session is based on a Lynn Cherny example.
-Shewisely recommends selectively labeling the lines at the ends to highlight outliers.
+Some of the World Bank portion of this session is based on a Lynn Cherny example.
+She wisely recommends selectively labeling the lines at the ends to highlight outliers.
 And provides these examples:

 [The David Bowie Song That Fans Are Listening to Most](http://www.nytimes.com/interactive/2016/01/12/upshot/david-bowie-songs-that-fans-are-listening-most-heroes-starman-major-tom.html)